 The PRO/CPRO Professional Standards Administrator will assemble information to be sent to the ombudsman via email.
 This information may include:

 - Name, phone number and role of the complainant (that is, buyer, seller, broker, etc.)

 - Name, phone number, and role of the respondent (that is, broker, principal broker, office manager.)

 - If the respondent is a broker, the name of principal broker and/or managing broker.

-The PRO Ombudsman will make all necessary contacts in an attempt to resolve the complaint.
-If the Ombudsman efforts are effective, there is no further action necessary.
-If the efforts are not successful in resolving the Complainant’s issues, the Ombudsman will advise the Complainant about the next step(s) in the complaint process.
+The ombudsman will make all necessary contacts in an attempt to resolve the complaint.
+If the ombudsman efforts are effective, there is no further action necessary.
+If the efforts are not successful in resolving the complainant’s issues, the ombudsman will advise the complainant about the next step(s) in the complaint process.